PhD projects

 We welcome applications to study for a PhD in our group.
 For details about the areas of research, look at our staff members' websites.
 If you have further questions, please contact the staff member you are interested in working with.

 Typically a small number of fully funded places in the School are available each year and decisions on these are made between January and April for an October start.
 Other start dates during the year are possible, but PhD funding is only allocated once a year.
+You can apply here:

 We recommend reading our PhD application advice as it explains the process of how we select candidates for PhD places and funding, which may be different from how it works in other universities and countries.